Tallwave/guidelines/swift-style-guide.md

 ## Code Organization

-Use extensions to organize your code into logical blocks of functionality.
-Each extension should be set off with a `// MARK: -` comment to keep things well-organized.
+Utilizing the following comments to organize your code contributes to a more readable and maintanable code base.
+(Each comment is followed by its use case.)

+`// MARK:` Group methods with similar functionality

+`// TODO:` Code needing completion

+`// FIXME:` Code needing review or revision

+Placing these comments will result in them showing up inside of the `show document items`.

+Sometimes you will want to add a separator to further distinguish your code base.
+You can do so like so:

+`// MARK: – ` (LINE)
+`// MARK: ` (NO LINE)

+Note: This only works with the MARK comment.

 ### Protocol Conformance

- In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
-This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.
+When adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
+This way, each extension is organized into logical blocks of functionality, and can simplify instructions to add a protocol to a class with its associated methods.

+Each extension should be set off with a `// MARK: -`.

 **Preferred:**
 ```swift